-Funding Opportunity Number: NOAA-NMFS-NEFSC-2014-2003767
+Funding Opportunity Number: NOAA-NMFS-NEFSC-2015-2004064

-Catalog of Federal Domestic Assistance (CFDA) Number: 11.454, Unallied Management Projects
+Catalog of Federal Domestic Assistance (CFDA) Number: 11.454, Unallied

+Management Projects

 Dates: Complete proposals/applications must be received on or before 5 p.m.
-EDT on
+EDT on Monday, August 11, 2014.

-July 22, 2013.
 Proposals received after the established deadline will be rejected and returned to the sender without consideration.
 For proposals submitted through Grants.gov, a date and time receipt indication will be the basis of determining timeliness.
 The proposal must be validated by Grants.gov in order to be considered timely.
 PLEASE NOTE: It may take Grants.gov up to two (2) business days to validate or reject the application.
 Please keep this in mind in developing your submission timeline.

-For those not having access to the Internet, one signed original and two hard copy applications must be postmarked or received by the established due date for the program at the following address: Cheryl A. Corbett, NMFS, Northeast Fisheries Science Center, 166 Water Street, Woods Hole, MA 02543, ATTN: Atlantic Herring Research Set-Aside Program.
+For those without access to the Internet, one signed original and two hard copy applications must be postmarked or received by the established due date for the program at the following address: Cheryl A. Corbett, NMFS, Northeast Fisheries Science Center, 166 Water Street, Woods Hole, MA 02543, ATTN: Mid-Atlantic Research Set-Aside Program.
 Use of U.S. mail or another delivery service must be documented with a receipt.
-(Note that late-arriving hard copy proposals provided to a delivery service on or before 5:00 p.m. on the closing date for applications will be accepted for review if the applicant can document that the proposal was provided to the guaranteed delivery service by the specified closing date and time and if the proposal is received by Northeast Fisheries Science Center no later than 5 p.m., two business days following the closing date.)
+(Note that late-arriving hard copy proposals provided to a delivery service on or before 5:00 p.m. on the closing date for applications will be accepted for review if the applicant can document that the proposal was provided to the guaranteed delivery service by the specified closing date and time and if the proposal is received by Northeast Fisheries Science Center (NEFSC) no later than 5 p.m., two business days following the closing date.)

 No facsimile or electronic mail proposals will be accepted.
-January 1, 2014 should be used as the proposed start date on proposals, unless otherwise directed by the Program Officer.
+January 1, 2015, should be used as the proposed start date on proposals, unless otherwise directed by the Program Officer.

-Funding Opportunity Description: NMFS, with assistance from the New England Fishery Management Council (Council), is soliciting proposals for 2014 and 2015 that address Atlantic Herring RSA research priorities.
+Funding Opportunity Description: NMFS, with assistance from the Mid-Atlantic Fishery Management Council (Council), is soliciting proposals that address Mid-Atlantic RSA research priorities concerning summer flounder, scup, black sea bass, longfin squid, Illex squid, Atlantic mackerel, butterfish, bluefish, and spiny dogfish.
 Proceeds from the sale of research quota are used to pay for research costs and to compensate fishing vessel owners that harvest RSA quota.
 No Federal funds are provided for research under this notification.
-Rather, proceeds generated from the sale of RSA quota will be used to fund research activities and/or harvest set-aside quota.

-Projects funded under the Atlantic Herring RSA Program must enhance the knowledge of

-Atlantic herring fishery resources or contribute to the body of information on which Council management decisions are made.
-Priority will be given to proposals that investigate research priorities identified by the Council, which are detailed under the Program Priorities section of this announcement.
+Projects funded under the Mid-Atlantic RSA Program must enhance the knowledge of subject Mid-Atlantic fishery resources or contribute to the body of information on which Council management decisions are made.
+Proposals must investigate research priorities identified by the Council, which are detailed under the Program Priorities section of this announcement.